 Today it’s all about making a get home bag for your family.
 You can decide what you may want to put in your bag.
 Here’s the deal, most everyone has a bug out bag or 72-hour kit, right?
 I’m updating this post today because I know several of us want to visit family and friends for the holidays and that changes things.

 Whether it’s out of the area for a family gathering, at work, grocery shopping, or going to a movie and the roads are blocked or shut down for some reason, we need to have several items available to help us get home.
 Are you prepared to walk home in your work shoes?

 Let’s talk about this.
 This bag will be smaller than your 72-hour bug-out bag, but you still may not want to drag it into the office every day if you park the car in a large lot and walk into your work building.
 Here is my 72-hour Kit article complete with printables.

 I would make sure you have another bag filled with things in your office in a drawer or cupboard in case you must stay within your office for an extended period of time, should a disaster hit during work hours.

 Office Emergency Bag

 Hopefully, this will never happen, but just in case, I would stock a few items in your office like the following.
-Please rotate food as needed.
+Please rotate food and water as needed.

 - Snacks: like protein bars, trail mix, or jerky

 - Water: I highly recommend a case of Blue Cans (cheapest place to buy them is on this website: Brownells Website

-- First Aid Kit: (this would have fewer items than your car first aid kit) You may want Bandaid strips, Neosporin, Blood Clot stopper, Benedryl, fever reducers, etc.
+- First Aid Kit: (this would have fewer items than your car first aid kit) You may want Bandaid strips, Neosporin, Blood Clot stopper, Benadryl, fever reducers, etc.

 - Heavy gloves: to use for tasks of all kinds.